trevars/metering-shinyapp/README.md

 ## Get VM

 Tag "commonsmetering" for org and resource name.
 Suggest: t2.medium.
+Use an image that has docker installed, or install docker CE.
 Open up http `80` and https `443`.
 Open ssh to your ip.
 SSH to VM and copy your global.R to the VM.

 ## Get Container